 Here are ten ideas to get your wheels turning.
 Don’t try to implement all of these at once – I recommend focusing on just one or two initiatives at a time.
 Which ideas resonate with you and make sense for your firm?

 1) Launch a podcast.
 Podcasting has exploded as a media source – iTunes reports over one billion subscriptions, and hundreds of millions of plays per month.
 Launching a podcast geared towards your target market is an effective strategy that you can use to educate potential clients, keep them engaged, and build your credibility at the same time.
+You may first want to find a platform or service good for launching a podcast with to make the whole process of getting your content out onto the internet and discovered by a keen audience that much easier.
 The key is to come up with a theme and a direction that provides genuinely valuable information to your market.
 As a business attorney, you could focus your podcast on legal pitfalls that entrepreneurs should be aware of.
 A family attorney could focus on preparing for and navigating the divorce process, including how to protect and care for the children involved.
 The possibilities are endless.
 What are the most common questions and misunderstandings that your clients have?
 Chances are, addressing those issues would make a great podcast.
 Looking for some podcast inspiration?
 The Harrison Barnes BCG Podcast features frequent discussions on diverse topic such as the culture of law firms, and how to get ahead in your legal career.
 Ultimately, listening to a broad range of some of the many legal podcasts out there can help you to establish a direction for your own podcast style.